Personal Insurance Coverage

 This policy is also known as non owned auto insurance and hired auto insurance.
 It’s also used by businesses that have employees use their vehicles to transport goods and run errands.
 The policy provides financial backup if an employee is in a car accident for which the business could be held liable.

 This type of insurance is quite important.
-According to the National Highway Traffic Safety Administration (NHTSA), there were 33,244 fatal car crashes in the United States in 2019 due to distracted driving.
+According to the National Highway Traffic Safety Administration (NHTSA), there were 9,560 vehicle traffic related deaths in the United States in the first quarter of 2022.
 Anyone can fall victim to distractions while driving if they are renting or using their vehicle for business or any other purposes.

 This policy is vital in such scenarios, as personal auto insurance will not provide coverage for personal vehicles used for business errands.
 Commercial auto insurance will also not be sufficient, since it provides coverage only for business-owned vehicles.